tinybirdco/demo-audit-log/README.md

 $HOST/v0/tokens/
 ```

-You should receive a response similar to this:
+You will receive a response similar to this:

 ```json
 {